easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 {: .label .fs-1 }

 The [price]({% link docs/reference/objects/product/price.md %}) of this variant in the current customer's currency.
+If this variant is accessed through an [experience date]({% link docs/reference/objects/product/experience_date.md %}), it will return the price for the variant on the given date.
+If this variant is accessed independently or through a product, then it will return the price for the default variant, managed in **Experience > Variants**.

 {% raw %}
 ```liquid